Clifton Country Park

-Clifton Country Park is a local nature reserve in the Irwell Valley at Clifton, Greater Manchester, North West England.
-Situated next to a double bend in the River Irwell, it is north east of the Manchester to Preston railway line and the A666, Manchester Road, Clifton where it is accessible via Clifton House Road opposite Clifton Cricket Club.
+Clifton Country Park is a local nature reserve in the Irwell Valley at Clifton, Greater Manchester, England.
+Situated next to a double bend in the River Irwell, it is north east of the Manchester to Preston railway line and the A666, where it is accessible via Clifton House Road opposite Clifton Cricket Club.
 Junction 16 of the M60 motorway is only about ¼ mile away to the south east.